vicanso/npm-trend/README.md

 ![](screen-shoot/stars.jpeg)

-I will collection more data for support useful filter
+I will collect more data for support useful filter

 The score of module if from `npms.io`